 - Professor Tim Coats, professor of emergency medicine, NHS, UK

-- Richard Cuerden, chief scientist at the UK's transport research agency TRL
+- Richard Cuerden, academy director at the UK's transport research agency TRL

 - Professor Kris Gledhill, professor in law at Auckland University of Technology, New Zealand